alexismch/ipl_2020_BIN2_pae/public_dev/READ_ME.txt

 npm install
 -> to download all npm dependencies

-npm run build
+npm run buildsass
--> to create the bundle
+-> to create the style-bundle.min.css

-npm run copy
+npm run buildsass
--> to copy the bundle into public/assets/vendor/css /!\ need a linux like terminal for this one
+-> to create the style-bundle.min.css in the public directory

 npm run jsdoc
 ----------------------------------------------------------------------------------------------------